It's a New Day in Public Health.

 Biomedical waste generated by individuals in their own homes from use of syringes or diagnostic lancets also should be properly managed.
 Many homeowners can find assistance through a local county needle collection program.
 Where biomedical waste is produced in a home through injury or other major traumatic conditions, the guidelines for home cleanup of biomedical waste (40KB PDF) provide guidance for proper cleanup or trauma scene clean up providers can be contacted to manage site decontamination.

 Complaints concerning biomedical waste are investigated by County Health Departments.
 Small amounts of improperly disposed biomedical waste are cleaned up under Department of Health supervision.
 Emergency situations are referred to the Department of Environmental Protection, Bureau of Emergency Response at (850) 245-2010.

 The Department maintains inspection data for Biomedical Waste establishments.Quick Links

 Guidance from the Department of Health relative to biomedical waste management assists facilities in ensuring proper identification, segregation, containment, storage, and labeling of biomedical waste.
-The department has established parameters for the safe handling and treatment of biomedical waste in Chapter 64E-16, Florida Administrative Code (60kb PDF).
-The department also has produced lists of commercial biomedical waste treatment facilities and of red bags for biomedical waste containment that meet the standards of Chapter 64E-16, Florida Administrative Code.
-Other red bags also may be used if they meet the construction standards required by Chapter 64E-16, Florida Administrative Code.
+The department has established parameters for the safe handling and treatment of biomedical waste in Chapter 64E-16, of the Florida Administrative Code (60kb PDF).
+The department also has produced lists of commercial biomedical waste treatment facilities and red bags for biomedical waste containment that meet the standards of Chapter 64E-16, of the Florida Administrative Code.
+Other red bags also may be used if they meet or exceed the construction standards required by Chapter 64E-16, of the Florida Administrative Code.